LauraMutheu/Laura_Mutheu/README.md

 4. Tableau.
 5. Power BI.

-✴️ I am currently a data analyst at ADEC Innovattions Kenya, in addittion, I'm upscaling into data science through 'The Moringa Datascience Bootcamp'.
+✴️ I am currently a Data Analyst at ADEC Innovattions Kenya, in addittion, I'm upscaling into data science through 'The Moringa Datascience Bootcamp'.

 🌱 I love solving puzzles and I'm really great at thinking on my feet thus making me a solution and goal oriented data analyst.